-Appendix: Our Planning Process
+Appendix | Our Planning Process

-In the fall of 2019, faculty, staff and students began our strategic planning for our 2020-2025 University Strategic Plan in the spirit of collaboration that distinguishes our university.
-Led by the University Planning Committee, we gathered in groups small and large, exchanging ideas, reflecting on our past achievements, acknowledging areas for improvement, and looking ahead to the next five years of our more than 100-year history.
-We received almost 1,300 responses from faculty, staff and students to an online survey asking what we want to accomplish by 2025.
+In fall 2019, faculty, staff and students began planning for our 2020-2025 University Strategic Plan in the spirit of collaboration that distinguishes our university.
+Led by the University Planning Committee, we gathered in groups small and large, exchanging ideas, reflecting on our past achievements, acknowledging areas for improvement and looking ahead to the next five years of our more than 100-year history.
+We also received almost 1,300 responses from faculty, staff and students to an online survey asking what we want to accomplish by 2025.

 While our planning was interrupted in early 2020 by the COVID-19 pandemic, we returned in the fall to review and refine a draft plan.
-At the same time, we coordinated with three concurrent planning efforts - those focused on operational plans for Equity, Diversity and Inclusion, Sustainability and Climate Action, and the Academic enterprise.
-By aligning all efforts we have comprehensive strategic and operational guides for the next five years.
+At the same time, we coordinated with three concurrent planning efforts - those focused on operational plans for equity, diversity and inclusion, sustainability and climate action, and the academic enterprise.
+By aligning all efforts, we have comprehensive strategic and operational guides for the next five years.

-In the fall of 2020, a draft plan was shared with campus for further discussion.
-Opportunities for feedback were available through an online action forum (attended by more than 160 faculty, staff and students); individual discussions with academic chairs, and with the University Senate, Student Senate and University Staff Council; conversations with the Chancellor, executive team and deans, and the UW-Eau Claire Foundation Board; a presentation to the Eau Claire Area Chamber of Commerce members; as well as an online response form for campus-wide comments.
-After further revisions, the final draft was shared in the spring of 2021 with the campus and with shared governance before presenting it to the Chancellor for campus-wide adoption.
+In fall 2020, a draft plan was shared with campus for further discussion.
+Opportunities for feedback were available through an online action forum (attended by more than 160 faculty, staff and students); individual discussions with academic chairs and with the University Senate, Student Senate and University Staff Council; conversations with the chancellor, executive team and deans and the UW-Eau Claire Foundation Board; a presentation to Eau Claire Area Chamber of Commerce members: as well as an online response form for campuswide comments.
+After further revisions, the final draft was shared in spring 2021 with the campus and with shared governance groups before presenting it to the chancellor for campuswide adoption.
+The University Senate endorsed the plan on March 23, 2021.